Hong-Kong-International-School/machine-learning-for-sustainable-development-RohannnK/README.md

 ### Load the Model

 As previously mentioned, the model isn't loading properly.
-Because of how ambiguous the error messages I'm getting are, there are a wide variety of reasons as to why this is, so I need to investigate each and every one of them.
+Because of how ambiguous the error messages I'm getting are, there are a wide variety of reasons as to why this is, so I need to investigate each and every one of them to find out why exactly my model isn't loading.
 This is extremely time consuming, but is something I plan on doing in the future.

 ### More Extensive Dataset